Langdon Hill House bed & Breakfast -Stay here for the US 250th anniversary

 Our inn is period decorated with artworks by Mort Kunstler, Dale Gallon, and others, along with Brian Kennell's Evergreen Cemetery photography.

 Guests can enjoy our parlor and game rooms on the 1st floor.
 The sunroom on the 2nd floor offers stunning views of the hills on the battlefield and the morning sunrise.
+Coffee and other sweets are also located here.

 Guests enjoy free parking in the lot behind the house, accessible via Schoolhouse Alley.